 That’s what the build listed below will give you.
 No, it doesn’t have an AIO cooler in it and it doesn’t come with a fancy RGB-laden case.
 But it will allow you to experience your favorite games at graphics-levels you never thought possible.

-The combination of the i3-10100F and the RX 6500 XT are good enough to where this build will be able to run demanding games on higher settings.
-And, for non-demanding popular titles like Valorant, Apex Legends, Fortnite, League of Legends, Minecraft, and Rocket League, this system will run on them on max settings with no problems.
+The combination of the i3-12100F and the RTX 2060 are good enough to where this build will be able to run demanding games on higher settings.
+And, for non-demanding popular titles like Valorant, Apex Legends, Fortnite, League of Legends, Minecraft, Roblox, and Rocket League, this system will run on them on max settings with no problems.